 To add the 'readonly' keyword to fields that only have read access

-- Create a new profile as described in the Configuring Code Cleanup section.
-In the Selected profile settings section for the new profile tick the Make field read-only, if possible check box.
+- Create a new profile as described in the Code Cleanup section.
+In the Selected profile settings section for the new profile, tick the Make field read-only, if possible check box.
 Optionally, you can enable other code cleanup tasks in this profile.

 - Select the scope where you want to make fields readonly:

 - Set the caret anywhere in the file to make fields readonly to the file.

 - Select one or more items in the Solution Explorer to make fields readonly in the files under these nodes and their child items.